Agnes Vaille Shelter: Walter Kiener

-Kiener was born in Bern, Switzerland, the son of a sausage maker.
+Kiener was born in Bern, Switzerland, on 18 October 1894, the son of a sausage maker.
 He left school at 15 to help support his family.
 In his free time, Kiener became an expert mountaineer in the Alps.
 After serving his mandatory military service, he immigrated to the United States.
 Kiener arrived in Denver in 1923, took a job as a butcher, and joined the Colorado Mountain Club where he met Vaille.

 Kiener suffered frostbite as a result of the Longs Peak expedition and lost several fingers, most of his toes, and part of a foot.
 Vaille's father, who was grateful for Kiener's rescue attempt, paid Kiener's medical bills.
 The accident left Kiener unable to continue his job as foreman of a Denver sausage factory.
 He was given the job of seasonal ranger, manning the fire lookout station on top of Twin Sisters, by Superintendent Toll.
 He worked there for five summers, then, with financial assistance from the Vaille family, he enrolled in biology at University of Nebraska, graduating in 1930.
 He earned his master's degree in 1931 and his Ph.D. in 1940.
 His doctoral thesis was titled, Sociological Studies of the Alpine Vegetation on Longs Peak.

 Kiener taught at the University of Nebraska and served as chief biologist for the State of Nebraska Game, Forestation, and Parks Commission.
 He also founded the Nebraska Game Commission's Fisheries Research Department.
 He died of pancreatic cancer on August 24, 1959.
 Keiner's extensive collection of plant specimens, catalogs, field notes, reference books is housed at the University of Nebraska State Museum.